larsjuhljensen/JensenLab/_pages/training_string_eubic.md

 In these exercises, we will use the [STRING](https://string-db.org/) database through its respective web interface.
 The exercises will teach you how to:

-* retrieve a STRING network for a protein of interest or a whole list of genes/proteins from a high-throughput experiment
+* retrieve a STRING network for a protein of interest or a list of genes/proteins from a high-throughput experiment
 * interpret the different visual representations
 * inspect the evidence behind an interaction
 * understand the query parameters and customize searches